sudeepdbg/Dub-Sync-Audio-QC-Validator-/README.md

 ## Frontend notes

+- The UI is intentionally plain: dark background, monospace throughout, flat 1px borders, no drop shadows, no gradients, no rounded corners, no emoji.
+  Status is communicated with bracket-style text (`[PASS]`, `[FAIL]`) and color, not icons or pills.
+Charts use solid low-opacity fills instead of gradient area fills.
+If you want a more polished/branded look later, the CSS custom properties at the top of the `<style>` block (`--brand`, `--bg`, `--card`, etc.) are the only place you should need to touch.
 - `qc-list` badge states are `pass` / `warn` / `fail` / `info` / `skip`.
-  `skip` means "not run" — it's rendered gray, never as a red failure, so a check that wasn't performed can never look like a check that failed.
+  `skip` means "not run" — it's rendered dim/gray, never as a red failure, so a check that wasn't performed can never look like a check that failed.
 - Sync-mode cards have 3 tabs (Sync Analysis / Advanced QC / Spectrum);
   standalone cards have 2 (Levels & QC / Spectrum). `switchTab()` is generic and works off DOM id matching, so it doesn't need to know which tab set